isomerpages/moe-peihwaprespri/pages/terms-of-use.md

 #### Privacy Policy

 5\.
-Click  to review this website Privacy Statement.
+Click to review this website [Privacy Statement](https://www.peihwapresbyterianpri.moe.edu.sg/privacy)

 #### Restrictions on Use of Materials